EvaJF/continual_tuto/README.md

 Generative replay;
 Past examples can be used for knowledge distillation (see next subsection).

-* <u>Dealing with class imbalance:</u> Replace the loss function with a weighted version.
+* Dealing with class imbalance: Replace the loss function with a weighted version.
 Is it effective ?
 What other strategies could you implement to deal with class imbalance ?

 ```python
 CE_weights = [ 1-train_count_dict[k]/len(train_loader.dataset) for k in range(nb_curr_cl)]